matthewapeters/AOC/2024/14/README.md

 # NOTES ON DAY 14 - Part 2

-## SPOILER ALERT!
+## SPOILER ALERT

-** I give my solution below **
+**I give my solution below**

 After researching the problem, I understand there is a method called the Chinese Remainder Theory (CRT) that can be used to identify the number of moves (seconds) that will align the X and Y offsets, providing the Chrsitmas tree image.

 Unfortunately, I could not find libraries or satisfactory implementation details for me to provide my own working solution - so I punted.
 I modified aoc_14_2 so that it accepts keyboard input at run-time.

 To run the app: